-- (a) Slum, deteriorated, or deteriorating structures: improvements to commercial office, retail and multi-family buildings and other structures including fascias, fences and retaining walls; - Predominance of defective or inadequate street layout: construction of complete sidewalks and driveways on roadways connecting to the corridor, paving and repaving of parking lots and roadways, installation of street lighting, along with gateway and safety improvements; - (c) Faulty lot layout in relation to size, adequacy, accessibility, or usefulness: access improvements; and, property assemblages in an effort to enforce parking and other provisions of the code, and promote a safe environment; - (d) Unsanitary or unsafe conditions: in addition to improvements identified in (b) and (c) above, construction of public design enhancements which promote a safe pedestrian environment; offer resources to offset extraordinary costs associated with construction of retaining walls needed to stabilize steep slopes and fill to elevate building pads within flood zones; removal of hazardous contaminants; installation of fire protection equipment; and, safety improvements. - (e) Deterioration of site or other improvements: improvements to parking, landscaping and signage at a level expected by or exceeding existing zoning; - (f) Unusual topography or inadequate public improvements or utilities: on-site and off-site infrastructure improvements (including drainage) associated with steep slopes and grade changes; under-grounding of overhead utilities; roadway improvements including curbs and gutters, sidewalks and lighting; and, alley paving as identified under (b) above; - (g) Defective or unusual conditions of title rendering the title nonmarketable: financial assistance to minimize the economic impact of avoiding or relocating utility easements; - (h) The existence of conditions that endanger life or property by fire or other causes: improvements to and completion of infrastructure for non-vehicular movement; installation of fire protection equipment; construction of public design enhancements which promote safety for pedestrians; elevation of building pads out of existing flood zones; and removal of hazardous contaminants (items previously identified above); - Buildings that are unsafe or unhealthy for persons to live or work in because of building code violations, dilapidation, deterioration, defective design, physical construction, or faulty or inadequate facilities: structural improvements to commercial office and retail buildings and other structures identified under (a)
+- (a) Slum, deteriorated, or deteriorating structures: improvements to commercial office and retail buildings and other structures including fascias, fences and retaining walls; - (b) Predominance of defective or inadequate street layout: construction of complete sidewalks and driveways, paving of alleys and repaving of parking lots and roadways, installation of street lighting, along with gateway and safety improvements; - (c) Faulty lot layout in relation to size, adequacy, accessibility, or usefulness: access improvements; and, property assemblages in an effort to enforce parking and other provisions of the code; - (d) Unsanitary or unsafe conditions: in addition to improvements identified in (b) and (c) above, construction of public design enhancements which promote a safe pedestrian environment; offer resources to offset extraordinary costs associated with construction of retaining walls needed to stabilize steep slopes and fill to elevate building pads within flood zones; removal of hazardous contaminants; installation of fire protection equipment; and, safety improvements. - (e) Deterioration of site or other improvements: improvements to parking, landscaping and signage at a level expected by or exceeding existing zoning; - (f) Unusual topography or inadequate public improvements or utilities: on-site and off-site infrastructure improvements (including drainage) associated with steep slopes and grade changes; under-grounding of overhead utilities; roadway improvements including curbs and gutters, sidewalks and lighting; and, alley paving as identified under (b) above; - (h) The existence of conditions that endanger life or property by fire or other causes: improvements to and completion of infrastructure for non-vehicular

-above; and, completion of adequate fencing to protect pedestrians from unprotected trash and outdoor storage;

-- (j) Environmental contamination of buildings or property: removal of hazardous contaminants or other related threats; and - (k5) The existence of health, safety, or welfare factors requiring high levels of municipal services or substantial physical underutilization or vacancy of sites, buildings, or other improvements: financial assistance for eligible expenses as defined by the Act which render property development and redevelopment in the Area infeasible; and, completion of safety improvements which mitigate criminal, medical and traffic incidents.
+- movement; installation of fire protection equipment; construction of public design enhancements which promote safety for pedestrians; elevation of building pads out of existing flood zones; and removal of hazardous contaminants (items previously identified above); - (i) Buildings that are unsafe or unhealthy for persons to live or work in because of building code violations, dilapidation, deterioration, defective design, physical construction, or faulty or inadequate facilities: structural improvements to commercial office and retail buildings and other structures identified under (a) above; and, completion of adequate fencing to protect pedestrians from unprotected trash and outdoor storage; - (j) Environmental contamination of buildings or property: removal of hazardous contaminants or other related threats; and - (k5) The existence of health, safety, or welfare factors requiring high levels of municipal services or substantial physical underutilization or vacancy of sites, buildings, or other improvements: financial assistance for eligible expenses as defined by the Act which render property development and redevelopment in the Area infeasible; and, completion of safety improvements which mitigate criminal, medical and traffic incidents.